 After six years of waiting and uncertainty, the Arena Stade Couvert finally reopened its doors at the end of 2017.
 With this announcement, the event’s organizers lost no time in rapidly finding partners and sponsor in order to revive the Indoor Meet at Liévin and return to the international scene in 2018.

-Thanks to its excellent results, the Meeting Hauts-de-France Pas-de-Calais Trophée EDF joined the world circuit (world Indoor Tour for 2020) and achieved the best total ever achieved in the world with 46,596 points.
-It becomes for the 11th time in 26 editions, the 1st world meeting!
-In 2021, the world circuit has introduced in its calendar 3 levels of competition: gold, silver and bronze comprising 26 meetings.
+Thanks to its excellent results, the Meeting Hauts-de-France Pas-de-Calais Trophée EDF joined the world circuit (world Indoor Tour in 2020) and achieved the best total ever achieved in the world with 46,596 points.
+It becomes for the 12th time in 26 editions, the 1st world meeting !

 Thank you to all the partners and volunteers who once again trust us to continue the great adventure of this legendary meeting.